hanyang1999/Preference-Tuning-with-Human-Feedback/README.md

 - [Blogs and Links](#Blogs-and-Links)

 ## 🚀 Highlights
+- 2025/04/30 Our survey paper is officially published by Journal of Artificial Intelligence Research (JAIR).
 - 2025/04/07 We release the third version of our survey paper!
 We include more related relevant references e.g. [GRPO](https://arxiv.org/abs/2402.03300).
 - 2025/02/07 Our paper is accepted by the Journal of Artifical Intelligence Research.